Assignmentsymbol/AnonTokyo.github.io/_posts/2024-04-20-your-blog-post-theBlog.md

 Entry:element~stuff collected in a matrix.
 bandwidth: calculated from the main DA, means how far can you get to the first nonzero entry bu minus 1.
 Z.B. for any E the bandwidth is zero.
+Upper/lower bandwidth: upper the main diagonal called upper bandwidth(visually), sync to lower.
+So for an E/identity matrix, upper=lower.